 Simple go to your local grocery store or garden centre where you can find a small bottle of fertilizer (Fertilizers can be purchased as a liquid or as a granular item).
 Mix the fertilizer with water before applying it to the soil around your tree.

 This is a moisture mold due to lack of UV light (from lack of Sun), and it is usually harmless to the seedling.
 This may occur if the globes are placed near the window and get very hot, during the germination period, before the seedling has sprouted.
-Moisture mould can be eliminated by spraying a little hydrogen peroxide or the suns UV rays will kill of the moisture mould as well.
+Moisture mold can be eliminated by spraying a little hydrogen peroxide or the suns UV rays will kill the moisture mold as well.

 Once the seeds start to germinate you should remove the top half of the globe used to cover the growing pot and place the seedling in a well lit area so that it receives lots of sun light.
 The edges will dry out and any mold will disappear.